Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Observations and data reduction

-\nustar\ is a hard X-ray observatory consisting of two Wolter-I telescopes, focusing X-rays onto two Focal Plane Modules (FPM), labeled A and B \citep{Harrison2013}.
-Operating in the 3--79\,keV band, it provides high-sensitivity timing measurements with a time resolution of about 2\,$\mu$s.
-A \nustar\ observation targeting the source was carried out on 2025 June 27, for a total on-source exposure of 46.7\,ks.
-We reduced the data from both FPM detectors using standard tools within the \texttt{NuSTARDAS} package.
+A \nustar\ observation targeting \src\ was carried out on 2025 June 27, for a total on-source exposure of 46.7\,ks.
+We reduced the data from both FPM detectors using standard tools within the \texttt{NuSTARDAS} package (\texttt{v.2.1.4a}).
 The source region was extracted using a circular region of $100\arcsec$ radius centered at the coordinates of the source.
-To account for any background non-uniformity on the detector, we extracted the background spectra using four circles of $\sim50\arcsec$ radii located away from the source, at different places in the field of view.
-We extracted the light curves with \texttt{Xselect} and inspected them in search for type-I X-ray bursts, eclipses and/or dips.
-In order to isolate the persistent emission, we ran \texttt{NuPRODUCTS} to extract spectra and light curves from an event file in which these phenomena had been filtered out.
-Additionally, separate \texttt{NuPRODUCTS} runs were performed on event files containing only the bursts.
+To account for possible spatial non-uniformities in the detector background, we extracted background spectra from four $\sim$50$\arcsec$ circular regions placed away from the source and distributed across the FOV so as to maximize their separation.
+We extracted 1-s binned light curves with \texttt{Xselect} and inspected them in search for type-I X-ray bursts, eclipses and/or dips.
+We identified the time intervals corresponding to these events through visual inspection, grouping consecutive time bins that are significantly above (for bursts) or below (for eclipses and dips) the persistent emission level.
+In order to isolate the persistent emission, we ran \texttt{NuPRODUCTS} to extract spectra and light curves from an event file in which those burst and eclipse/dip intervals had been filtered out.
+Additionally, separate \texttt{NuPRODUCTS} runs were performed on event files containing only the burst intervals.